M1841 6-pounder field gun: Civil War

-Variants of the M1841 bronze 6-pounder were also manufactured in the Confederacy though records are sketchy.
-Because the South lacked the North's industrial capacity, the 6-pounders were employed by Confederate armies for a longer period.
-Robert E. Lee wanted the old Model 1841 bronze guns to be melted down and recast into 12-pounder Napoleons.
-Nevertheless, there were still numbers of the old pieces serving with Southern armies as late as the Battle of Chancellorsville.
-At the Battle of Antietam on 17 September 1862, there were at least 41 6-pounder guns still being employed in Confederate batteries, while the Union Army of the Potomac had no 6-pounders.
-For example, the 4th Company, Washington Artillery (Eshleman's) was equipped with two 6-pounders and two 12-pounder howitzers.

-During the Battle of Pea Ridge on 7–8 March 1862, both armies still employed significant numbers of smoothbore and rifled 6-pounder field guns.
+During the Battle of Pea Ridge in the far west Trans-Mississippi theater on 7–8 March 1862, both armies still employed significant numbers of smoothbore and rifled 6-pounder field guns.
 In the Union army, three units were armed with four 6-pounder smoothbores and two 12-pounder howitzers: the 2nd Ohio Battery, 1st Iowa Independent Battery Light Artillery, and 3rd Iowa Independent Battery Light Artillery.
 The 4th Ohio Battery had four rifled 6-pounders and two 12-pounder howitzers.
 The 1st Independent Battery Indiana Light Artillery had four rifled and two smoothbore 6-pounder field guns.
-Battery "A", 2nd Illinois Light Artillery Regiment had two rifled and two smoothbore 6-pounder field guns and two 12-pounder howitzers.
+Battery A, 2nd Illinois Light Artillery Regiment had two rifled and two smoothbore 6-pounder field guns and two 12-pounder howitzers.
 In the Confederate army, Clark's, Jackson's, and Gorham's Missouri batteries and Hart's Arkansas Battery each had four 6-pounder smoothbores.
-Mixed batteries with 6-pounder smoothbores included Provence's Arkansas Battery (2), and Wade's (2), Tull's (2), Guibor's (2), and MacDonald's (1) Missouri batteries.
-Tull's Battery also had two rifled 6-pounder guns.
-Kneisley's and Kelly's Missouri batteries had an unknown number of 6-pounders.
-Kneisley's guns were old cast iron pieces.
+Mixed batteries with two 6-pounder smoothbores included Provence's Arkansas Battery and Wade's Missouri Battery and two more batteries.

+Approximately 127 bronze 6-pounder guns were manufactured in the Confederacy.
+Because the South lacked the North's industrial capacity, the 6-pounders were employed by Confederate armies for a longer period.
+At the Battle of Antietam on 17 September 1862, there were at least 41 smoothbore 6-pounder guns still being used in Robert E. Lee's Confederate Army of Northern Virginia, while the Union Army of the Potomac no longer had any 6-pounders.
+For example, the 4th Company, Washington Artillery (Eshleman's) was equipped with two 6-pounders and two 12-pounder howitzers.
+On 13 November 1862, the Confederate Chief of Ordnance Josiah Gorgas issued an order that the only bronze guns to be manufactured must be 12-pounder Napoleons.
+In early 1863, Lee sent his army's Model 1841 bronze 6-pounder guns to be melted down and recast into 12-pounder Napoleons.
+At the Battle of Brice's Cross Roads the Confederates used canister in this old weapon to deadly effect.